Stone TO HOMES

 Portuguese Marble

 A practical guide to Portuguese marble — what it is, where it shines, how finishes change the look, and how to specify tolerances that installers love.
 We also explain how to buy “cheap marble” wisely, without sacrificing aesthetics or durability.
+Based in the Estremoz–Borba–Vila Viçosa belt — the core of Marble Portugal.

 Portuguese marble comes mainly from the Alentejo triangle of Estremoz–Borba–Vila Viçosa.